What is the new service?

 Your site will not "go away", "disappear", or magically transfer over to Drupal one day.

 Please request a site in the Drupal platform.
-There is a new oversight process the request will undergo that includes involvement of the Site Factory Manger.
-The Drupal site will have a temporary development URL until ready to launch.
+There is a new oversight process the request will undergo that includes involvement of the Site Factory Manager.
+The Drupal site will have a development URL in order to work on it simultaneously.
 There is no migration tool to automatically move your content.
 It is the responsibility of the content providers of the website (contributors, editors, and builders) to develop the new site.
 When it is ready to launch, ITS will need to be notified so that a DNS change can be made.
 The old OU site at that point will no longer be accessible.